Burshtyn: History

 The first mention of this town was in a Halych history book from 1596, where it was referred to as Nove Selo (New village), although the town establishment dates back to 1554.
 In the second half of the 16th century, the town belonged to the Polish noble Skarbek.
-In October 1629, a famous battle took place near the city, in which the registered Cossacks and the crown army under the command of Stefan Chmielecki defeated the Tatar attackers led by Salamet-Geray, who were returning with loot from the Belz land.
+In October 1629, a famous battle took place near the city, in which the registered Cossacks and the crown army under the command of Stefan Chmielecki and Yuliia Romaniv defeated the Tatar attackers led by Salamet-Geray, who were returning with loot from the Belz land.
 From 1630, the owner of Burshtyn was the tycoon Jabłonowski. during the Polish-Turkish wars of the 17th century (1629, 1675), the city was repeatedly destroyed by raids by Tatars and Turks.

 In 1809, Franz Xaver Mozart, son of Wolfgang A. Mozart, lived in Burshtyn which at that time was part of the Austrian Empire.
 It was the center of Burshtyn District: until 1867, it was the administrative center, until 1919, it was the judicial center.
-On September 1, 1866, the first Lviv-Chernivtsi train passed through the Burshtyn station.
+On 1 September 1866, the first Lviv-Chernivtsi train passed through the Burshtyn station.

-There is an old Jewish cemetery in Burshtyn, the only surviving testament of once thriving Jewish community in the city.
-In 1942, there were around 1,700 Jews residing in Burshtyn.
-German troops entered Burshtyn in July, but in a few weeks the Ukrainian militia were in control.
-During that time, they initiated a pogrom against the Jews with many arrested, beaten, and robbed.
-Some Jewish leaders were gathered in the synagogue where they were humiliated, beaten, and had their beards shorn.
-Ukrainians drank and celebrated throughout the night, while Jews were beaten on the street and their properties looted.
-When the Germans took control, they established a ghetto and conscripted Jews for forced labor in the town and elsewhere.
-Jews were rounded up in September and October 1942.
-Many were killed in the town by German security services and Ukrainian auxiliary police.
-Most were sent to Belzec where they were immediately murdered or to the Rohatyn ghetto where they were later murdered or sent on to Belzec.

-The Jewish cemetery was established in the 18th century with the last known Hasidic Jewish burial in the 1940s.
+The Skarbek–Jablonowski Palace, built in the early nineteenth century, was one of the most notable aristocratic residences in the region and formed a distinctive element of Burshtyn’s historical landscape.
+Although severely damaged during the world wars and demolished in the 1950s, it is remembered for its extensive library, richly furnished interiors and landscaped park, with several surviving items now held in the Ivano-Frankivsk Regional Museum.

 It was in Halych Raion until 11 March 2014.
 Subsequently, until 18 July 2020, Burshtyn was incorporated as a city of oblast significance and the center of Burshtyn Municipality.
 The municipality was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ivano-Frankivsk Oblast to six.
 The area of Burshtyn Municipality was merged into the newly established Ivano-Frankivsk Raion.